-Towns within Metropolitan Counties face a similar set of challenges around both attracting business investment and improving skills as Industrial Places.
-Due to the major roads near and in Towns within Metropolitan Counties, there is severance and negative environmental externalities.
+Towns within Metropolitan Counties face a similar set of challenges around attracting business investment and improving skills as Industrial Places.
+Due to the major roads near, and in, Towns within Metropolitan Counties, there is severance and negative environmental externalities.
 There is a strong case for improving their town centres to attract more business investment, increasing job opportunities.

 Due to their proximity to Large Conurbations and high percentage of people commuting, there is an opportunity for connectivity to large urban centres (with stronger employment markets) to support labour supply effects and address the risk of TRSE linked to basic services access in these areas.
 Many towns in these areas already benefit from well-used railway stations.
 This needs to be balanced with local regeneration and improvement of town centres to avoid excessive amounts of commuting in peak hours and encourage more local trips, hence, the first policy focuses on 15/20-minute neighbourhoods.
-To further local regeneration in the future, densification should be a long-term goal.
+Densification should be a long-term goal to further local regeneration.

 - 1. Creating 15/20-minute neighbourhoods with good public transport connectivity by working together with spatial planning. - 1.1 Investment in housing and office developments with good active travel infrastructure and reducing car-dependency in existing housing sites is key for creating 15/20-minute neighbourhoods.
-This should be complemented by road space reallocation to active travel infrastructure on local roads; reduction of pavement parking and improvement of junction safety to minimise severance between communities; and complementary planning policies to encourage access to essential services within close proximity of residential areas.

-- 1.2 Towns within metropolitan counties are typically well served by rail or are located near a large conurbation well served by rail.
+This should be complemented by road space reallocation to active travel infrastructure on local roads; reduction of pavement parking and improvement of junction safety to minimise severance between communities; and complementary planning policies to encourage access to essential services within close proximity of residential areas. - 1.2 Towns within metropolitan counties are typically well served by rail or are located near a large conurbation well served by rail.
 Rail services into large conurbation should be frequent and reliable to facilitate accessibility to jobs, as there is high unemployment.
 For Towns within metropolitan counties with limited rail connectivity, or no possibility to improve the frequency (i.e., outside of peak commuter hours) 'hub and spoke' bus services should be implemented to provide the necessary accessibility to jobs and basic services, including linking to stations. - 1.3 15/20-minute neighbourhoods should be complemented with multimodal hubs where feeder bus services that link with rail stations are provided and/or for hub and spoke services.
 Multimodal hubs can also support new commercial, leisure and social uses as increased footfall is attracted to these hubs, supporting wider regeneration opportunities for the area (including essential community services and remote working hubs), coupled with increased public realm and active travel linkage.

-2. More efficient bus services and active travel upgrades can sow the seeds for future densification.

-- 2.1 In these areas of lower population density, more efficient bus services can provide an effective transport solution for many, particularly for those without access to cars.
+- 2. More efficient bus services and active travel upgrades can sow the seeds for future densification. - 2.1 In these areas of lower population density, more efficient bus services can provide an effective transport solution for many, particularly for those without access to cars.
 This includes the use of demand-responsive bus services which can be linked with effective shared mobility and travel reward schemes, although any digital accessibility requirements will need to cater for all age brackets effectively.
 In areas of particularly low density, DRT schemes can support sustainable regeneration and growth until the quantum of people can support a scheduled service. - 2.2 Given the need for regeneration and driving footfall into local centres, twinned with proximity to large conurbations, active travel/public realm links to transport hubs can provide access to the wider regional transport area.
+These links should be accessible for all users and to a high safety standard such as enhanced lighting for evening and early morning use.